-TNE 193 Selected Topics in Telecommunications and Networking
+TNE 193 Selected Topics in Telecommunications and Networking - - - over WAN 2 3 0 3

 This course provides an opportunity to explore areas of current interest in Telecommunications and Network Engineering Technology.
 Emphasis is placed on subject matter appropriate to telecommunications and networking.
 Upon completion, students should be able to demonstrate an understanding of the specific area of study.